Debi Sass, PhD, CALT

 Take Flight is based on the pioneering research of Dr. Samuel T. Orton, a neuropsychiatrist, and the educational and psychological insights of Anna Gillingham.
 The Orton-Gillingham techniques for teaching children lacking a talent for language became the basis of a pilot from 1965–1975 at the Language Laboratory at Scottish Rite for Children in Dallas, Texas.
 An interdisciplinary team worked to incorporate multisensory techniques, current findings in learning theories, and discovery teaching into the Take Flight curriculum.

 Participants in the program will be able to begin or continue their Take Flight intervention according to where they are in the program.
-Participates may indicate their time preference, but given the customized nature of the program, we cannot guarantee your first choice of time.
-Those interested in learning more or reserving their spot in the program, should contact fill out the form below.
-Please indicate your top three requested times for instruction, and we’ll do our best to accommodate you.
+Those interested in learning more or reserving their spot in the program, should fill out the form below.
+Once we receive your information, we’ll be in contact.

-Please Note: Submission of this form does not commit you to the Take Flight Summer program.
+Please Note: Submission of this form does not commit you to the Take Flight program.